evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 </details>

-Once you run the script, you will compute and send 10 daily snapshots.
-Navigate to the "Reports" section in the UI to view them.
+Run the script to compute and send 10 daily snapshots.
+Go to the "Reports" section to view them.

 ![](../.gitbook/assets/cloud/view-reports-min.gif)

 However, each such Report is static.
-To see trends over time, you need a monitoring dashboard!
+To see trends, you need a monitoring Dashboard!

 {% hint style="info" %}
 **Want to reuse this script for your data?**  If you try replacing the toy dataset for your data, increasing the `i`, or adding more metrics, it's best to send Reports one by one instead of running a script.
 Otherwise, you might hit Rate Limits when sending many Reports together.
 For free trial users, the limit on the single data upload is 50MB; for paying users, it is 500MB.
 Snapshot size varies based on metrics and tests included.